Recommendation: 13

 Implementation Details

-- The Governor should support efforts to amend the Marine Mammal Protection Act to more effectively manage pinniped predation of salmonids in the Columbia River.
+• The Governor should support efforts to amend the Marine Mammal Protection Act to more effectively manage pinniped predation of salmonids in the Columbia River.
 The task force should join the Governor in expressing public support for a Columbia River-specific amendment to the Act that is currently under consideration in Congress.

-- Alternatively, or in the meantime, the Governor should support an application for Marine Mammal Protection Act authorization to increase effectiveness of the management program by allowing the management of Steller sea lions, increasing removal levels, and altering removal requirements.
+• Alternatively, or in the meantime, the Governor should support an application for Marine Mammal Protection Act authorization to increase effectiveness of the management program by allowing the management of Steller sea lions, increasing removal levels, and altering removal requirements.
 In the case of an application for authorization, the Governor should request the Washington federal delegation support funding for the National Oceanic and Atmospheric Administration (NOAA) to review the application expediently.
-To implement increased management through either an Marine Mammal Protection Act amendment or additional Act authorization, the Legislature should provide additional funding to the Department of Fish and Wildlife to work with partners to carry out the program.
+To implement increased management through either a Marine Mammal Protection Act amendment or additional Act authorization, the Legislature should provide additional funding to the Department of Fish and Wildlife to work with partners to carry out the program.

-- To monitor the effectiveness of the management program, the Governor should request that NOAA provide federal funding to monitor Chinook salmon survival from the Columbia River estuary to Bonneville Dam.
+• To monitor the effectiveness of the management program, the Governor should request that NOAA provide federal funding to monitor Chinook salmon survival from the Columbia River estuary to Bonneville Dam.
 The Governor and Legislature should provide complementary state funding for the Department of Fish and Wildlife to perform pinniped distribution surveys for this same area.
 In combination, these two analyses will greatly help to guide management actions.

 Recent Progress